-ZSwap addresses the second problem by having users encrypt their swap amounts using a homomorphic threshold decryption key controlled by the validators, who aggregate the encrypted amounts and decrypt only the batch trade.
+ZSwap addresses the second problem by having users encrypt their swap amounts using a flow encryption key controlled by the validators, who aggregate the encrypted amounts and decrypt only the batch trade.
 This prevents front-running prior to block inclusion, and provides privacy for individual trades (up to the size of the batch) afterwards.

-Users do not experience additional trading latency from the batch auction design, because the batch auctions occur in every block, which is already the minimum latency for finalized state updates.
+Users do not experience additional trading latency from the batch swap design, because the batch swaps occur in every block, which is already the minimum latency for finalized state updates.
 A longer batch latency could help privacy for market-takers by increasing the number of swaps in each batch, but would impair other trading and impose a worse user experience.